Sita: Jainism

+Buddhism

+The Dasaratha Jataka, a Jataka tale found in Buddhist literature describes Rama, Sita and Lakshmana as siblings.
+They are not banished but sent away to the Himalayas by King Dasaratha in order to protect them from their jealous stepmother, the only antagonist.
+When things have cooled down, Rama and Sita return to Benaras – and not Ayodhya – and get married.

-Portrayal
+Portrayal and assessment

-Hindu tradition reveres Sita.
-She has been portrayed as an ideal daughter, an ideal wife and an ideal mother in various texts, stories, illustrations, movies, and modern media.
+In Hinduism, Sita is revered as the goddess.
+She has been portrayed as an ideal daughter, an ideal wife and an ideal mother in various texts, stories, illustrations, movies and modern media.
 Sita is often worshipped with Rama as his consort.
 The occasion of her marriage to Rama is celebrated as Vivaha Panchami.
 The actions, reactions, and instincts manifested by Sita at every juncture in a long and arduous life are deemed exemplary.
 Her story has been portrayed in the book Sitayanam.
 The values that she enshrined and adhered to at every point in the course of a demanding life are the values of womanly virtue held sacred by countless generations of Indians.

+Ananda W. P. Guruge opined that Sita was the central theme of the epic.
+He called her a dedicated wife and noted, "Sita's adamant wish to accompany Rāma to the forest despite the discomforts and dangers is another proof of the sincere affection the wife had for her husband."
+Sita has been considered as an equal partner to Rama.
+Known for her feminine courage, she is often been cited as one of the defining figures of Indian womanhood.
+Throughout her life, Sita has taken crucial decisions such as accompanying Rama to exile or protecting her dignity in Ashoka Vatika.